AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>Organization.name</td>
                     <td>Composition.subject> Patient.generalPractitioner> Organization.name</td>
                     <td>
-                        <p>This requirement states a PSML document shall contain the primary care provider's organisation name.</p>
+                        <p>This requirement mandates inclusion of the primary care provider's organisation name.</p>
                         <p>The profile supports inclusion of a primary care provider as a practitioner or as an organisation - direct support is not provided in FHIR for a primary care provider practitioner with included organisational information.
 The profile for a primary care provider organisation allows a name or identifier - it does not mandate name.</p>
-                        <p>These parts of the requirement are best enforced in a conformance profile.</p>
+                        <p>These parts of the requirement are best enforced in a further profile.</p>
                     </td>
                 </tr>
                 <!-- ======================================================================== -->